cogent3/ensembldb3/doc/query_ensembl.rst

     >>> print brca2
     Gene(Species='Homo sapiens'; BioType='protein_coding'; Description='breast...

 We can now use this result to search compara for related genes.
-We note here that like ``Genome``, ``Compara`` has the ``getDistinct`` method to assist in identifying appropriate search criteria.
+We note here that like ``Genome``, ``Compara`` has the ``get_distinct`` method to assist in identifying appropriate search criteria.
 What are the distinct types of gene relationships recorded in Ensembl, for instance?

 .. doctest::

-    >>> relationships = compara.getDistinct('relationship')
+    >>> relationships = compara.get_distinct('relationship')
     >>> print relationships
     [u'gene_split', u'alt_allele', u'ortholog_one2many', u'ortholog_one2one'...